 The Pseudonymisation keys must be stored in a database encrypted to NHS Encryption Standards.

-Access must be restricted to a minimal number of authorised staff
+Access must be restricted to a minimal number of authorised staff.

 There must be clear agreed rules for each data set as to when reversal of the pseudonymisation process is justified.

-Having a clear process as to how the algorithm would be changed if the keys were compromised
+Having a clear process as to how the algorithm would be changed if the keys were compromised.

 Where a key is shared outside the NHSBSA then there must be a clear agreement about responsibilities to ensure this standard is adhered to.

 A destructive Pseudonymisation technique should be considered when disclosing to third parties.
-This only pseudonymises the data where you can replicate the resulting Pseudonymisation key.
+This only pseudonymises the data where you cannot replicate the resulting Pseudonymisation key.

 3.5 Ideally, pseudonymisation should take place in the data store and consideration should be given when creating a data warehouse to applying a standard pseudonymisation technique which would prevent all users having access to direct or aggregated identifiers where possible.
+If this is not possible then the information reported should be pseudonymised where possible.

 This application would require distinct data sets, one pseudonymised, one non-pseudonymised – to allow for identification where justified.

-This would prevent unauthorised access to sensitive data internally and reduce the risk of data breaches.
+This would prevent unauthorised access to sensitive data internally and reduce the risk of data sharing breaches.

 Review